HappyMod vs Softonic Safety Comparison

 The Softonic “Installer” Problem

 Softonic scans for known viruses, but it is not always safe from “annoyance.”
 When you download a file, you might get a “Softonic Downloader” program first.
-This program often asks you to install other apps you didn’t ask for.
+This program often asks you to install other apps you did not request.
 In the security world, we call these PUPs (Potentially Unwanted Programs).

 The HappyMod “Direct” Advantage